 All of the events are free and take place weekly.

-The Friday Language Exchange is the larger event and is held at the bar in Estacion de Francia.
-This monumental peice of architecture was designed by Pedro Muguruza and inaugurated in 1929, for the International Exhibition.
-Additionally, The Thursday Language Exchange is hosted in Jardinet d’Aribau, a smaller venue but with lots of charm that gives the essence of a garden in the spring.
-While The Wednesday Language Exchange takes place at Docket Barcelona (formerly known as Dusk, where The Friday Language Exchange started), located in the Gothic quarter, it’s a bar with a very international atmosphere.
+The Friday Language Exchange is the largest event and it’s held at the Bar inside Estación de Francia.
+This monumental piece of architecture was designed by Pedro Muguruza and inaugurated in 1929, for the International Exhibition.
+Instead, The Thursday Language Exchange is held in a smaller venue, Space Cowboy, its atmosphere transmits good vibes as soon as you enter.
+While The Wednesday Language Exchange takes place at the Verne which takes you to the underwater world imagined by Jules Verne.

 The language exchanges are fun, social events where attendees can enjoy themselves, practice languages and make new friends.